hxrshxz/ground-sense-bot/README.md

 ### Sample Queries

-- "Show data for Sanganer block"
+- "Show data for Delhi block"
 - "List all critical blocks in Rajasthan"
 - "Generate a proactive insight summary"
-- "Compare extraction stages of Chaksu and Sanganer"
+- "Compare extraction stages of and Delhi"
 - "What are the rainfall patterns this year?"

 ### API Integration

 The chatbot integrates with:

 - **Google Gemini AI** for natural language processing
 - **Real-time data feeds** for current groundwater levels
 - **Historical databases** for trend analysis